KIFF 2019: Shah Rukh Khan Leaves His On-screen Mom Rakhee All Emotional! Watch Video

 SRK recalls about his moments with Rakhi Ji during Baazigar and Rakhi ji is totally emotional as SRK recalls the memories ❤️ #KIFF2019 . . . . . #srk #shah #shahrukhkhan #kingkhan #baadhshah #baadshahofbollywood #kingofbollywood #kingofromance #worldsbiggestsuperstar #instagram #instamood #instamoment #instalike #kolkata #cityofjoy #kolkatainternationalfilmfestival #internationalfilmfestival #KIFF2019

-Apart from Shah Rukh Khan, KIFF also saw the attendance of Germany's Oscar winning director Volker Schlondorff, Andie MacDowell, Dusan Hanak, Mahesh Bhatt, Nusrat Jahan, Mimi Chakraborty, Shatabdi Roy, Sourav Ganguly and West Bengal Chief Minister Mamata Banerjee.
+Apart from Shah Rukh Khan, KIFF also saw the attendance of Germany's Oscar-winning director Volker Schlondorff, actress Andie MacDowell, Slovakian filmmaker Dušan Hanák, director Mahesh Bhatt, actress Nusrat Jahan, actress Mimi Chakraborty, actress and politician Shatabdi Roy, cricketer Sourav Ganguly and West Bengal Chief Minister Mamata Banerjee.

-During his speech, Shah Rukh also confessed his love for the Sex Lies And Videotape actress and said that he has loved her since he was 26.
+During his speech, Shah Rukh also confessed his love for Andie MacDowell and said that he has loved her since he was 26.

-At the event, Nusrat Jahan presented the 25th Kolkata International Film Festival commemoration trophy to Shah Rukh Khan, as the audience cheered for him fervently.
+At the event, Nusrat Jahan presented the 25th KIFF commemoration trophy to Shah Rukh Khan, as the audience cheered for him fervently.

 ALSO READ: IFFI 2019 Opening Ceremony To Be Hosted By Karan Johar?